Review: & Juliet (Shaftesbury Theatre)

 The new musical based on the tunes of Max Martin arrives in the West End

-What happens when you take a Swedish music maker, a Canadian book writer and a shed load of West End talent?
+What happens when you take a Swedish music maker, a Canadian book writer and a shed load of West End talent and mash them all up into one experience?
 The result is one of the best new musicals in a while and then some.

 Landing with a blast of steam cannons and air-punching glory in London after an initial run in Manchester, & Juliet achieves something few jukebox shows manage to do – balance out well-known cheesy pop tunes with a consistently fun story and top-tier West End production values.